 Let’s unpick some of the most common claims:

 What does this mean?
 Compared to what?
 Everything we consume has some kind of impact.
 Anyone selling something with that claim should be able to explain how it’s better for the environment than the alternative.
-The most environmentally friendly option is always to consume less.

 This is a vague self-description which means different things to different people.
 Are they referring to their entire business model, or just one or two aspects of it?
 If so, which ones, and do they provide clear policy statements on these?